Help Safeguard Patients Taking Opioids at Home

 Certain medications and substances can increase a person's risk of OIRD.
 In fact, OIRD can be a risk for anyone taking opioids and can lead to slowed or stopped breathing, heart attack, brain damage, or death.
 OIRD may also occur when a person is especially vulnerable—while asleep.
 Certain patient groups may be at higher risk for OIRD, including those who:1-3

 Oxygen monitoring has been shown to help reduce harm associated with OIRD.
-After implementing continuous patient monitoring with Masimo SET® and a remote clinician notification system, researchers at Dartmouth-Hitchcock Medical Center were able to eliminate preventable deaths and brain damage due to opioid overdose in post-surgical wards, as well as reduce rapid rescue events by 60%, ICU transfers by 50%, and costs by an estimated $7 million annually.4-6
+After implementing continuous patient monitoring with Masimo SET® and a remote clinician notification system, researchers at Dartmouth-Hitchcock Medical Center were able to eliminate preventable deaths and brain damage due to opioid overdose in post-surgical wards, as well as reduce rapid rescue events by 60%, ICU transfers by 50%.4-6

 Patients are professionally monitored and observed while in the hospital, but what happens when they are at home?

 To help support their safety, Masimo SafetyNet Alert continuously monitors oxygen levels and provides escalating visual and audible alerts to the patient on the mobile app and on the Home Medical Hub, notifying designated emergency contacts if levels to continue to decline.

 When blood oxygen levels are low, the system alerts: